-Reg 4 CT(A&E) Regs 1992 - Information from Public Bodies A billing authority may not request the following:

-- a)Information obtained by a person or committee in their capacity as a police authority: - b)Information obtained in its capacity as an employer; - c)Information consisting of anything but name, address and any place of residence of any person and applicable dates of their period of residence.
+- Reg 4 CT(A&E) Regs 1992 Information from Public Bodies - A billing authority may not request the following: - a) Information obtained by a person or committee in their capacity as a police authority; - b) Information obtained in its capacity as an employer; - c) Information consisting of anything but name, address and any place of residence of any person and applicable dates of their period of residence.

-Be mindful of the requirements of the Data Protection Act and General Data Protection Regulations - information must be accurate and not excessive for your purpose, and you must explain what you will use the information for.
+Be mindful of the requirements of the Data Protection Act - information must be accurate and not excessive for your purpose.

-Reg 5 CT (A&E) Regs 1992 - Information Regarding Deaths

-Within 7 days of the registration of the death of a person aged 18 years or over, the registrar of births and deaths shall supply to the billing authority concerned, information as to name, date of death, and the usual address of the deceased.

-This information shall be supplied in writing or in a form that can be computer processed.
+- Reg 5 CT (A&E) Regs 1992 Information Regarding Deaths - Within 7 days of the registration of the death of a person aged 18 years or over, the registrar of births and deaths shall supply to the billing authority concerned, information as to name, date of death, and the usual address of the deceased. - This information shall be supplied in writing or in a form that can be computer processed.

-Reg 6 CT (A&E) Regs 1992

-An authority may use information obtained under any other enactment provided it is not obtained on behalf of a police authority
+- Reg 6 CT (A&E) Regs 1992 - An authority may use information obtained under any other enactment provided it is not obtained on behalf of a police authority - Penalties - S.14(2) and Schedule 3 Local Government Finance Act 1992. - A penalty of £70 may be imposed for failure to provide information or knowingly providing false information. - Failure to comply with further requests a further £280 penalty for each failure.

-Penalties

-For non compliance with written request or knowingly providing false information

-S.14(2) and Schedule 3 Local Government Finance Act 1992.

-A penalty of £70 may be imposed for failure to provide information or knowingly providing false information.

-Failure to comply with further requests a further £280 penalty for each failure.